cnobile2012/bahai-calendar/docs/source/usage.rst

    from badidatetime import date, time, datetime, ...

-The ``set_local_coordinates()`` function takes one or two arguments which can be either the locale or latitude and longitude.
+The ``set_local_coordinates()`` function takes one or two arguments which can be either the locale or the latitude and longitude.
 If the latitude and longitude are supplied the network will not be used.
 However, if the locale is supplied then there will be a network call.
 The locale can be a street address, city, state, county or even a zip code.
 If you are writing code that uses this API your users will need to enter either their locale or latitude and longitude which you would redirect to this function.

+There is also a ``has_locale()`` function that returns `True` if the ``set_local_coordinates()`` was called for the local locale.
+It returns `False` if the coordinents are still set to `Tehran`.

 ---------------
 datetime module